KnightMiner/Inspirations/.github/ISSUE_TEMPLATE/1-16-feature-request.md

 ---
-name: 1.15 Feature request
+name: 1.16 Feature request
 about: Suggest a new feature for this mod
 title: ''
-labels: enhancement, 1.15
+labels: 1.16, enhancement
 assignees: ''

 ---